oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list_kit_item.md

 ### update

-Edit a specific shopping list kit item record.
+Edit a specific shopping list product kit item line item record.

 The updated record is returned in the response.

+{@inheritdoc}

 {@request:json_api}
 Example: